haero77/devcousre-springboot-part1/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'org.prgms.devcourse-spring-order' is invalid and this project uses 'org.prgms.kdt' instead.
+* The original package name 'org.prgms.devcourse-spring-order' is invalid and this project uses 'org.prgms.voucherapp' instead.

 # Getting Started